aimhubio/aim/docs/source/using/artifacts.md

 #### S3 Artifacts Storage Backend

 Aim uses `boto3` Python package for accessing AWS resources.
 No additional credentials validation os done on the Aim side.
-More details on how credentials configuration os done for `boto3` is available [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+More details on how credentials configuration is done for `boto3` is available [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).